Dry Eyelids | Organic, Vegan and All-Natural Moisturizer

 Below is a list of potential causes of dry eyelids that you should keep in mind:

-- Cosmetic products (mascara, eyeliner, lotions used on your face or eyes)
+- Lotions used on your face or eyes

 As previously mentioned, it is important to have a consistent general hygiene protocol in place for not only prevention but also treatment.
 This applies to not only your eyelids but also your hands.
 If you work in an environment that is dusty, contaminated, or uses other chemical agents, always utilize the appropriate eye protection and ensure that you wash your hands and affected areas before and after leaving these areas.

-As previously mentioned, identifying the cause to your dry skin on eyelids is the largest step in successfully treating the condition.
+As previously mentioned, identifying the cause of the dry skin on your eyelids is the largest step in successfully treating the condition.
 To find the cause, you may need to go through some trial and error to see if anything in particular that you can pinpoint is causing the irritation.
-From there, you may need to visit your general doctor or an eye doctor to get their opinion on the cause.
+From there, you may need to visit your eye doctor to get their opinion on the cause.
 Sometimes a second opinion can really open your eyes, excuse my pun, to the cause of your dry eyelids.
-Once you know the cause of your dry eyes, it can be easier to identify a treatment method.
+Once you know the cause of your dry eyes and lids, it can be easier to identify a treatment method.
 Plus, by avoiding the cause of your irritation (if there is one), you can help prevent dry eyelids from forming in the first place.

-At home treatment methods include cold compresses using a washcloth dipped in water, cucumber slices, or Aloe Vera gel.
+At home treatment methods include cold compresses, cucumber slices, or Aloe Vera gel, among other remedies.
 You can also use various moisturizing creams, generally staying away from powders.
 It is important to keep in mind the ingredients that might be in these creams may be the irritant leading to your symptoms.
 Stop using any creams that make symptoms worse and take note of the ingredients in any product you try.

 Related: Blepharitis Home Treatment

 If your condition is fairly severe, you may also be prescribed various medications by your physician.
-You may also be prescribed corticosteroids, which are steroid-based creams that can be applied directly to the eyelids.
+You may also be prescribed corticosteroids, which are steroid-based creams that can be applied directly to the eyelids (although you should avoid your eyes, generally).
 Before you begin your own regimen, discuss with your physician the various risks and benefits of whatever medication you may have been prescribed to identify which treatment course is best for you.

 Great Products for Dry Eyelids

-As mentioned throughout this article, there are creams and other products designed to help treat, soothe, and prevent dry flaky eyelids.
-Below we briefly mention a few products that might be suited for you in treating your dry skin on eyelids.
+As mentioned throughout this article, there are creams and other products designed to help treat, soothe, and prevent dry, flaky eyelids.
+Below we briefly mention a few products that might be suited for you in treating your dry skin.
 Continue reading to learn about the different products and see which is right for you.

-The Heyedrate Lid & Lash Cleanser is a spray can be used to treat dry or itchy dry patch on eyes.
+The Heyedrate Lid & Lash Cleanser is a spray that can be used to treat dry or itchy patches on the eyelids.
 The product is reported to effectively kill microorganisms, leading to decreased inflammation.
 That’s important because inflammation often causes dry eyelids in the first place.
 It utilizes a proprietary hypochlorous acid blend and is safe for use around your eyes.
 Always check products to make sure they are safe to use on or around your eyes, and best practices for doing so.

 The product is also alcohol-free, fragrance-free, organic, vegan, and all-natural with no parabens, sulfates, or preservatives.
-To use the product, simply clean your eyelids and spray the solution onto the cleaned area.
+To use the product, simply clean your eyelids and spray the solution onto the cleaned area (your closed eyelids).
 You can gently rub it in or let it dry on its own; it is not necessary to rinse or remove the product – bonus perk if you’re feeling a little lazy!

 Auntee B’s Wax is an organic cream that can be used to treat various skin conditions, including eczema, psoriasis, diaper rash, and more.
 It is made up of a blend of 100% natural ingredients, including organic plantain leaf, shea butter, coconut oil, beeswax, and Vitamin E. Although it is not designed specifically to treat dry eyes, it is safe for use on the eyes and can be used for severely dry skin.
-Many people use this product on their eyes, as well as other commonly dry skin areas like knees, elbows, and the bottoms of feet.
-This product is advertised as safe for use in children and infants.
+Many people use this product on their eyelids, as well as other common dry skin areas like knees, elbows, and the bottoms of feet.
+This product is advertised as safe for use in children and infants as well.

 Heyedrate’s omega-3 product is unique from other omega-3 products as it is designed specifically with the goal of providing relief for dry and irritated eyes.
 It is well known that omega-3 fatty acids are essential for various physiological processes and play an important role in maintaining general health.

 Heyedrate designed this fish oil supplement to ensure that you provide your eyes with more moisture and comfort, and relief from irritation and dryness.
-The combination of these ingredients is aimed to provide anti-inflammatory effects.
+The combination of these ingredients is aimed to provide anti-inflammatory effects, and it works on not only your dry eyes, but your dry skin as well.
 A minor detail, but this product is advertised to not have the fishy burp that is often associated with other omega-3 fish oil products.
 So if that’s been an issue for you in the past, look no further!